London Gatwick brand flow line over dark blue background London Gatwick brand flow line over dark blue background

 This revised Noise Action Plan, covering the period 2024-2028, contains 24 core and 18 progressive actions grouped to reflect the pillars of the International Civil Aviation Organisation (ICAO) Guidance on the Balanced Approach to Noise Management.

-London Gatwick's Noise Action Plan 2024-2028 is published below in draft, subject to adoption by the Secretary of State for Defra.
 The actions that constitute this plan align with the S106 Legal Agreement with West Sussex County Council and Crawley Borough Council, the work plan of the NMB, and our Decade of Change Sustainability Strategy.

 We publish quarterly and annual reports to GATCOM and NaTMAG.
 We also publish the annual progress report online.
 You can find out more about the issues discussed in our Airspace Office reports and minutes of the NaTMAG.